North West Europe 1944

 A Group Dedicated to, and the Preservation of, the

 Royal Warwickshire Regiment and its history

 Proud Supporters of the Royal Regiment of Fusiliers Museum (Royal Warwickshire) and the Royal British Legion

 Welcome to our website, and thank you for visiting.

 Within this website you will find information about the Regiment, its past and its many Battle Honours.
-Along with this, there is in depth information on the period our group portrays (D-Day 1944), the part the Royal Warwickshire Regiment played in that period and the kind of equipment used by serving soldiers.
-It will also show what that equipment looks like and also where it can be found nowadays.
-There is also information about the group itself and what we do, our other impressions and how to contact us (for bookings or information) and join if it interests you.
+There is also in depth information on the period our group portrays (D-Day 1944), the part the Royal Warwickshire Regiment played in that period and the kind of equipment used by serving soldiers.
+It also show what that equipment looks like and where it can be found nowadays.
+There is information about the group itself and what we do, our other impressions and how to contact us (for bookings or information) and how to join if it interests you.

 We hope you enjoy this website and join us in paying respect to the brave service men and women who have given their lives in conflict.